 - Put sandwiches on a large baking sheet, keeping tops and bottoms separate.
 Bake until cheese is melted and bread begins to crisp (about 5 minutes).

 - While sandwiches are baking, combine crema with 2 tsp. adobo sauce (from canned chipotles).
 Set aside.

-- Top the mushroom side of the sandwich with red onions, jalapeños, and arugula to taste.
+- Remove sandwiches from oven, top the mushroom side of the sandwich with red onions, jalapeños, and arugula to taste.

 - Drizzle sandwich with crema and top with the other sandwich half.

 - Serve sandwiches hot.
 Enjoy!